 When you are ready to obtain a dental practice valuation, it is important to choose a competent, experienced valuation expert who understands the complexity of a dental practice appraisal.
-While there is no simple formula or ratio used for valuating a dental practice, professional brokers and practice appraisers most commonly use the following three methods: Asset Approach, Market Approach, Capitalization of Earnings Approach.
+While there is no simple formula or ratio used for valuating a dental practice, professional brokers and practice appraisers most commonly use the following three methods: 1) Asset Approach, 2) Market Approach, or 3) Capitalization of Earnings Approach.
 An experienced broker will most likely use different methods for different practices, or use a combination of all of these methods to arrive at an accurate practice value.

 This approach attempts to apply a value to each of the individual assets that comprise a dental practice.
 It is quite subjective and, by itself, could and does generate much debate as to the accuracy of the value assigned to any given asset.
-However, if used in the context or a practice valuation that is considering several viewpoints of value, it is very useful in identifying and segmenting the value of individual assets in the practice.
+However, if used in the context of a practice valuation that is considering several viewpoints of value, it is very useful in identifying and segmenting the value of individual assets in the practice.
 Once an offer is accepted, the value noted for practice furniture, equipment, supplies, etc. through the Asset Valuation Approach is often used to allocate the price paid for the practice for tax purposes.

 Often called the Market Comparables Approach, brokers use this approach by comparing the practice with other similar and recently sold practices to determine the value of the subject practice (practice to be sold).
 For each comparable practice, the broker individually considers the gross collections of the practice sold as well as the selling price to acquire the ratio by which to determine the selling price of subject practice.
 See the equation below: